OybekKayumov/OybekKayumov/README.md

 - 🌴 I’m looking for help with JavaScript, React and Redux
 - 👯 I’m looking to collaborate on on any exciting project
 - ⚡ Fun fact: Practice makes prefect
-- ⚡ Fun fact: Еhe best investment is an investment for children
+- ⚡ Fun fact: The best investment is an investment for children
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/oybek-kayumov-54a8485b/)

 ![Oybek's GitHub stats](https://github-readme-stats.vercel.app/api?username=OybekKayumov&show_icons=true&theme=outrun)